Call for Proposals 77th Annual MPSA Conference

 - Subfield and Working Group Proposals Due: December 7, 2018

 Session formats for 2019 include (1) Complete Panel/Paper Session, (2) Lightning Talk, (3) Poster, (4) Lecture, (5) Roundtable, (6) Junior Scholar Symposium, and (7) working group.
 Please click here to view detailed session format information and session role descriptions (paper presenter, chair, discussant, etc.).
 Please click here for presenter guidelines.

 The preliminary schedule will be posted on the MPSA website in mid-January under the Annual Conference tab with specific days and times of sessions.
 At that time, you will be able to search on your name and print the pertinent information, if needed.

+MPSA has over 80 sections to which you may submit a proposal.
 Pleaseclick here to view a complete list of sections and their descriptions.

 What You Will Need